dpeerlab/Vectra_Imaging_pipeline/technical_notes.md

 # Documentation for Vectra Analysis Pipeline

-Cancer progression and metastasis involve complex interplay between heterogeneous cancer cells and the tumor microenvironment (TME).
-The current advances in cancer therapeutic options including immune-checkpoint inhibitors, novel targeted agents have emphasized the prognostic and pathophysiological roles of the TME.
-Multiplexed imaging data is providing dramatic opportunities to understand the tumor microenvironment, but there is an acute need for better analysis tools.
+Cancer progression and metastasis involve a complex interplay between heterogeneous cancer cells and the tumor microenvironment (TME).
+Recent research into cancer therapeutic options, including immune-checkpoint inhibitors and novel targeted agents, has emphasized the prognostic and pathophysiological roles of the TME.
+Multiplexed imaging data is providing dramatic opportunities to understand the TME, but there is an acute need for better analysis tools.
 Here, we provide a pipeline for multiplexed imaging quality control and processing.
 It contains three core steps:

 1. Preprocess raw images to remove undesired noise (introduced by technical sources) while retaining biological signal
-2. Perform segmentation to draw boundaries around individual cells, making it possible to discern morphology and which features, such as detected RNA or protein, belong to each cell.
+2. Perform segmentation to draw boundaries around individual cells, making it possible to discern morphology and to determine which features, such as detected RNA or protein, belong to each cell.
-3. Extract cellular feature from images via segmentation and assign cell types to each cell.
+3. Extract cellular features from images via segmentation and assign cell types to each cell.

 To transform digital images into cell-level measurements, we have been applying, comparing and optimizing cutting-edge computer vision and machine learning techniques to each of the steps above.
 All code is written in Python.